flashcordon/big-history/Histoire-système-solaire.md

 ## Terraformer Vénus

-- The term “terraforming” refers to the concept of altering a planet's environment to make it suitable for human habitat.
-The word was coined by SF author Jack Williamson in 19425
+- Le concept de "terraformation" a été inventé par l'auteur de SF Jack Williamson en 1942.
+Il désigne l'altération intentionnelle de l'environnement d'une planète pour la rendre habitable pour des humains.
 - in many ways Venus is the Earth's closest analogue in the solar system, with a size and surface gravity similar to that of Earth, and incident solar radiation ("insolation") slightly higher than that of Earth.